visimp/visimp/docs/INTRO.md

   desired language server or toggle common functionality for the specific language.

-One layer may `require` others as its dependencies.
-Layer dependencies are always acyclic in Neovim.
+One layer may declare others as its dependencies.
+Layer dependencies are always acyclic in `visimp`.
+You can read more in the [Layer](LAYER.md) section.

 ## Package Manager